trimstray/nginx-admins-handbook/doc/RULES.md

   > The truth is (if we talk about `RSA`), the industry/community are split on this topic.
 I am in the "_use 2048, because 4096 gives us almost nothing, while costing us quite a lot_" camp myself.

-  > Advisories recommend 2048-bit for `RSA` (or 256-bit for `ECC`) keys for now (according to NIST).
-Security experts are projecting that 2048 bits will be sufficient for commercial use until around the year 2030 (also as per [NIST](https://www.keylength.com/en/4/)).
+  > Advisories recommend 2048-bit for `RSA` (or 256-bit for `ECC`) keys for now.
+Security experts are projecting that 2048 bits will be sufficient for commercial use until around the year 2030 (as per [NIST](https://www.keylength.com/en/4/)).
 The latest version of FIPS-186 also say the U.S. Federal Government generate (and use) digital signatures with 1024, 2048, or 3072 bit key lengths.
 A 256-bit `ECC` key can be stronger than a 2048-bit classical key.
+If you use `ECDSA` the recommended key size changes according to usage, see [Table 2-1 at NIST 800-57, page 12](https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-57pt3r1.pdf).

   > Generally there is no compelling reason to choose 4096 bit keys for `RSA` over 2048 provided you use sane expiration intervals.
 While it is true that a longer key provides better security, doubling the length of the key from 2048 to 4096, the increase in bits of security is only 18, a mere 16% (the time to sign a message increases by 7x, and the time to verify a signature increases by more than 3x in some cases).
 Moreover, besides requiring more storage, longer keys also translate into increased CPU usage.

-  > If you use `ECDSA` the recommended key size changes according to usage, see [Table 2-1 at NIST 800-57, page 12](https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-57pt3r1.pdf).

   > The real advantage of using a 4096-bit key nowadays is future proofing.
 If you want to get **A+ with 100%s on SSL Lab** (for Key Exchange) you should definitely use 4096 bit private keys.
 That's the main (and the only one for me) reason why you should use them.